vuejs/docs/src/guide/typescript-support.md

 ::: warning
-Because of a [design limitation](https://github.com/microsoft/TypeScript/issues/38845) in TypeScript when it comes to type inference of function expressions, you have to be careful with `validators` and `default` values for objects and arrays:
+Because of a [design limitation](https://github.com/microsoft/TypeScript/issues/38845) in TypeScript when it comes to type inference of function expressions, you have to be careful with `validator` and `default` values for objects and arrays:
 :::

 ```ts